 We camped at Discover Rwanda and enjoyed coffee at a number of trendy cafes that would fit right in at home in East London; Inzora, above a bookshop, Shokola, above the public library, and RZ Manna, a Korean bakery with the most delicious doughnuts.
 Speaking of food, the burritos at Meze Fresh are divine while on Thursday Nights, the Inema Arts Centre is the trendiest spot in the city for a drink and some live music /DJ.

-The Genocide Museum is incredibly well done and absolutely heart breaking.
+One should not leave Kigali without visiting the Genocide Museum.
+It is incredibly well done and absolutely heart breaking.
 It’s impossible to comprehend how almost a million Tutsis were slaughtered in 100 days.
-The beautiful gardens are the final resting place of 250,000 people, buried in huge mass graves, and the museum left us with lots more questions and a reading list.
+The beautiful gardens are the final resting place of 250,000 people, buried in huge mass graves, and the museum left us with lots more questions and a long reading list.
+Though it’s an incredibly difficult and sad book, one I’d ‘recommend’ is Shake Hands with the Devil: The Failure of Humanity in Rwanda by Lieutenant-General Roméo Dallaire of the Canadian Forces.
+Dallaire was head of the UN Mission in 1994 and remained in the country throughout the genocide.

 It was incredibly easy getting around the country with public transport.
 The bus stations are among the calmest we’ve come across and there are many buses that leave at set departure times, arrive on time and are comfortable but still at low cost ‘local’ prices.
 Our bus to Gisenyi even had a charging point!
 The bodas are strictly one passenger per bike and all carry helmets.